5 Random Pages

 A World War II anti-aircraft battery was sited near Kilchousland, some two miles northeast of Campbeltown on the eastern or shore side of the B842 road to Peninver.
 The battery was known as Ballymenach.

-The battery was equipped with four emplacements, a command post, sewage plant, engine room, and accommodation camp to the northwest, across the road.
+The battery was equipped with four emplacements, a command post, sewage plant, engine room, and an accommodation camp to the northwest, across the road.

 Local records indicate that the battery was constructed between 1940 and 1941, by members of the Pioneer Corps who were also working on the construction of the new RAF Machrihanish to the north west.
-The battery would have have formed part of the Campbeltown Loch defences, however there are no records of guns being mounted:
+The battery would have formed part of the Campbeltown Loch defences, however there are no records of guns being mounted:

 I took the opportunity of asking James a few questions concerning the World War II anti-aircraft battery at Kilchousland and he confirmed what I already suspected - that there were never any guns positioned on any of the four brick-built sites.
 He identified some of the other buildings there - including a sewage disposal plant, descending the hill in three steps, and a ruined diesel-generating plant on the seaward side of the overgrown track leading downhill from the field-gate opposite Ballymenach road-end - and informed me that some 30 Nissen huts had stood along the upper side of the field, next to the road, of which nothing remains visible, not even the foundations.

-By Hill and Shore, Angus Martin.[1]
+By Hill and Shore, Angus Martin.⚠ [^Local description of site Dead link 2013^]

 Site visit